juntylpro1/secure-enterprise/onboard-custom.md

 If you used a customization bundle from an {{site.data.keyword.cloud_notm}} deployable architecture, you can [review and use the automation options](/docs/secure-enterprise?topic=secure-enterprise-customize-from-catalog#included-pipelines) available for using GitHub Actions or an {{site.data.keyword.cloud_notm}} Toolchain to onboard to a private catalog and manage the lifecycle of your product.
 {: tip}

-1. Customize your deployable architecture, which includes a manifest `ibm_catalog.json` file in customization bundle.
+1. Customize your deployable architecture, which includes a manifest `ibm_catalog.json` file in a customization bundle.
 The JSON file is used to automatically import product and version information instead of manually entering it in the console.
-For more information, see [Importing product data to automate onboarding to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-manifest).
+For more information, see [Customizing an {{site.data.keyword.cloud_notm}} deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-customize-from-catalog).
 1. Create a release of your repository.
 For more information, see [Creating a release](/docs/sell?topic=sell-source-repo-setup#create-release).
 1. Make sure that you install the {{site.data.keyword.cloud_notm}} CLI and Catalogs management CLI plug-in.
 For more information, see [Catalogs management CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).
 1. Verify that you're assigned the correct access.
 You need the following {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) roles: